RaziehSh1987/sql-analytics-portfolio-2026/week-1-sql/aggregations/README.md

 # Day 2:
--EX 1:  Aggregation with global KPIs using CTE [  WITH ...state AS ]+ CROSS JOIN  + GROUP BY + ORDER BY
+- EX 1:  Aggregation with global KPIs using CTE [  WITH ...state AS ]+ CROSS JOIN  + GROUP BY + ORDER BY
 # With
   - Business question:
   - Total number of customers